imathis/guard-jekyll-plus/README.md

 ## Configuration

-This guard has two configurations.
+This guard has these configurations.

 | Config        | Description                                      | Default
 |:--------------|:-------------------------------------------------|:-----------------------------------------------------------------------------------|